 This comment just goes to show how much the valuation of your startup might be turning off investors.
-When you go to approach investors, value your startup right.
+When you go to approach investors, make sure you value your startup right.

-If you put the valuation too high, the investors will consider it high risk and want to own as much of your company as possible to protect themselves against any future losses, push down that valuation and become major decision makers in the company.
-If you put your valuation too low, you sell yourself and your company short.
+If you set the valuation too high, the investors will consider it a high-risk investment.
+In order to manage this risk, they will want to own as much of your company as possible to protect themselves against any future losses, push down that valuation and become major decision-makers in the company.
+If you set your valuation too low, you could sell yourself and your company short.

-Both of these situations might affect your future rounds negatively, more so, the exaggerated valuation.
-Future investors will turn their backs on you if you have not lived up to the hype placed in your previous seed round as regards to valuation.
+Both of these situations might affect your future rounds negatively – especially the exaggerated valuation.
+Future investors will turn their backs on you if you have not lived up to the hype placed in your previous seed round as regards valuation.

 5. No proof of potential success

-Investors have not found any single evidence that your startup could be or is a success.
+Let’s assume your investors have not found any single evidence that your startup could be or is a success.
 This is a bad first impression to put up.
-You can answer this question in various ways which may include the number of sales to date or a Kickstarter campaign you did.
+You can demonstrate proof of potential success in many ways, including the number of sales to date or the results of a Kickstarter campaign you ran.

 “A board member of mine used to say sales fix everything in a startup, and that is really true.” ~ Sam Altman

-If you or anyone in your team has successfully launched a startup before, it’s a plus for your startup.
-It signals to the investors that your startup has potentials of success and will be worth their hard-earned money.
+If you or anyone in your team has successfully launched a startup before, this is a plus for your startup.
+It signals to the investors that your startup has the potential for success and will be worth their hard-earned money.